The Constitution of Grace Fellowship Evangelical Free Church

 The treasurer shall generate a financial report for reporting to the Church at all regular business meetings and at such other times as may be requested by the Church or elders.

-Committees and staff deemed necessary to fulfill the mission of the Church shall be approved by the Elders.
+Staff deemed necessary to fulfill the mission of the Church shall be approved by the Elders or staff pastors as appropriate.

 ARTICLE VII – AMENDMENTS

-These By-Laws may be amended or altered by a two-thirds majority vote of members present and voting at any regular or special business meeting of the Church, provided notification of the proposed alteration or amendment has been made available in writing or electronic format to the congregation at the previous business meeting of the Church.
+These Bylaws may be amended or altered by a two-thirds majority vote of members present and voting at any regular or special business meeting of the Church, provided notification of the proposed alteration or amendment has been made available in written or electronic format to the members of the congregation at the previous business meeting of the Church.

 ARTICLE VIII – INCORPORATION BY REFERENCE